liupeidong0620/pscf/YAMLTOO.md

-   --get value             Get the value of the node in the configuration file.(--get node) --set value             Set the value of the node and add a new node if the node does not exist.(--set node=value) --verbose, -v           Debug mode.(--verbose, -v) --toString value        Force some tags into strings.(--toString "yes,no") --getkeys value         Get the keys value of the node in the configuration file.(--getkeys node) --comment               Load comment enable.(--comment)
+   --get value             Get the value of the node in the configuration file.(--get node) --set value             Set the value of the node and add a new node if the node does not exist.(--set node=value) --verbose, -v           Debug mode.(--verbose, -v) --tostr value           Force some tags into strings.(--tostr "yes,no") --getkeys value         Get the keys value of the node in the configuration file.(--getkeys node) --comment               Load comment enable.(--comment)
 ```